NaanProphet/tripodvideoninja/_posts/2023-07-01-overclocking-nintendo-switch.md

 title: Overclocking the Nintendo Switch for Online Play
 subtitle: Minimizing Ban Risk
 date:   2023-06-14 10:56:00 Z
-categories: misc
+categories: tech
 ---

 ### To Hack or not to Hack

 Toeing the line between performance tuning a jailbroken gaming console and still phoning home online to Nintendo.
+I'm in!
+Here's how I did it.

-I enjoy playing Overcooked on the Nintendo Switch.
+For context, I enjoy playing Overcooked on the Nintendo Switch.
 Unfortunately after realizing how smoother and quicker the game runs on other consoles, I wanted to find a way to bring that same experience to my Switch—and not get banned.
-Here's how I did it.

-*Note: this isn't exactly a post about editing, but it's still related to GPUs and graphics, right?*

 ### Objectives